mandel94/givacall_js/README.md

 ## How does it work?
 When instantiating a `client` object, the user must provide the API she/he wants to call.
 Once the object has been instantiated, the user must set the endpoint.
 The `Client` class keeps track of all the endpoints exposed by each supported API, in a list that is available for inspection by the user.
-Once the authentication field has been also provided, the user is ready to make calls!
+Once the authentication field has been also provided, the user is ready to make calls.
 To make a call the user must provide:
 1. a query argument, to retrieve the subset of current endopoint's resources that satisfy it;
 2. a field argument, that is, a JSON object that specifies which attributes of the matching data to retrieve.